emrevebilgic/pokedex-for-fun/README.md

-# Getting Started with Create React App
+# Pokédex For Fun

+This is a simple Pokédex using PokéAPI (https://pokeapi.co/) I made for a job interview.
+It's fun so maybe I'll keep building it in the future...

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `npm start`
+### use `npm start`

-Runs the app in the development mode.\
+Use `npm start` to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).